 Trickster, the oldest archetype known to humanity, a semi-divine character who appears in every culture, enters the world in a premoral state.
-The Trickster just wants to have fun.
 Through episodes of tricking others and themselves, Tricksters stumble into moral discovery.
 Tricking Power into Performing Acts of Love is filled with examples of the magic that comes with this malarkey, how it upends social orders and lifts the veil on a utopic world, The Play Society.

 “…opens up to the reader the liberating role that irreverent and playful challenges have played in undermining oppressive social and cultural structures in history and today.
 Siegel both defines and extolls what he means by “disruptive play” with stirring descriptions of the victories and defeats of tricksters in history.
 He carefully examines early human history; art movements like dada; political movements like Abbie Hoffman’s 1960’s anti-war demonstration to levitate the Pentagon; and the anti-World Trade Organization demonstrations in Seattle.
 Siegel helps us understand the critically important contribution that seemingly unproductive play makes to building successful movements to save our world from the insanity of the all-pervasive status quo assumptions.”